gabraham/flashpca/README.md

 the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-Copyright (C) 2014 Gad Abraham and National ICT Australia All rights reserved.
+Copyright (C) 2014 Gad Abraham.
+All rights reserved.

 Portions of this code are based on SparSNP (https://github.com/gabraham/SparSNP), Copyright (C) 2011-2012 Gad Abraham